Brett Kavanaugh high school yearbook raises new questions about Supreme Court nominee

-WASHINGTON -- Amid accusations of sexual assault against a woman while in high school, the high school yearbook of Supreme Court nominee Brett Kavanaugh has prompted more questions about his integrity.
+WASHINGTON -- Amid accusations of sexual assault against a woman while in high school, the high school yearbook of Supreme Court nominee Brett Kavanaugh has prompted more questions about his character.

 Kavanaugh graduated from Bethesda’s Georgetown Prep high school in 1983.